LahiruDilhara/lottery-manager-backend/plan.md

 # Microservices

-- each of these service should include
+- each of these service should include a health check route

 ## Lottery Service